fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 specification; the same consideration applies for S/MIME-signed SDP carried over SIP.)

-This document does not define any mechanism for securely transporting RTP and RTP Control Protocol (RTCP) packets over a connection-oriented channel.
+This document does not define a mechanism for securely transporting RTP and RTP Control Protocol (RTCP) packets over a connection-oriented channel.
 Please see RFC 7850 [@RFC4571] for more details.